As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 In addition, you may have to sign a declaration stating that you don’t receive any financial support.

-As a Chayal Boded, you receive a monthly stipend allowing you to purchase food items in the amount of 120 NIS per month.
+Chayalim Bodedim receive a monthly stipend allowing them to purchase food items in the amount of 120 NIS per month.
 This benefit is given automatically to every soldier who is recognized as a Chayal Boded.
 The benefit can be used at any branch of the Supersol supermarket chain anywhere in Israel; and it cannot be carried over from one month to the next.

 - You are forbidden to purchase tobacco and alcohol with this stipend.
 A soldier who purchases these items loses his or her benefit.

-- You must show your Choger (army IDF) in order to make a purchase with this benefit.
+- You must show your Choger (military ID) in order to make a purchase with this benefit.

 Beit Hachayal (Lone Soldier House)

-- A Chayal Boded is entitled to stay, on an ongoing basis, at a hostel run by the Aguda Lemaan Hachayal (Soldiers’ Welfare Association).
-The hostels are located throughout Israel, in Kiryat Shmoneh, Tiveria, Jerusalem, Haifa, Tel Aviv, Beer Sheva, Ramat Gan and Eilat.
+- A Chayal Boded is entitled to stay, on an ongoing basis, at a hostel run by the Aguda Lema’an Hachayal (Soldiers’ Welfare Association).
+The hostels are located throughout Israel.
 Here is a listing of the Beit HaChayal locations around Israel.

 - Each Beit Hachayal serves breakfast and dinner throughout the week, with more extensive meals provided on the weekends.
 Meals are free of charge for any soldier who is eligible for accommodations at the Beit Hachayal.

-The option to stay on Kibbutz is designed for combat soldiers, and soldiers who are serving on closed bases (IDF positions where you are not returning home every day).
+The option to live on Kibbutz is designed for combat soldiers, and may be more appropriate for soldiers who are serving on closed bases (bases in which the soldier does not return home every day).

-The Kibbutz is responsible to provide soldiers with food, laundry service, furnished rooms, a kitchenette, a shower and bathrooms ? all free of charge.
+The Kibbutz is responsible to provide soldiers with laundry service, furnished rooms, a kitchenette, a shower and bathrooms, all free of charge.

 Shared Chayal Boded Apartments (with Assistance from Aguda Lemaan Hachayal)

-Aguda Lemaan Hachayal has apartments throughout Israel.
+Aguda Lema’an Hachayal has apartments available for Lone Soldiers throughout Israel.
 The apartments are fully furnished and are supplied with food and cleaning materials on an ongoing basis.
 The apartments are available to soldiers free of charge.
-A soldier who lives in an Aguda Lemaan Hachayal apartment must follow certain guidelines and take care of the furnishings in the apartments.
-A soldier moves out of the apartments after he or she has been discharged from the army.
+A soldier who lives in an Aguda Lema’an Hachayal apartment must follow certain guidelines and take care of the furnishings in the apartments.
+A soldier is required to move out of the apartments after he or she has been discharged from the army.

 - Eligibility is not automatic.
-To receive this benefit, speak to your Mashaki Tash and present an original copy of your rental contract.
-Before signing a rental contract, check your eligibility with your Mashaki Tash
+To receive this benefit, speak to your Mashakit Tash and present an original copy of your rental contract.
+Before signing a rental contract, check your eligibility with your Mashakit Tash

-- As per local municipal legislation, soldiers in active duty are exempt from Arnona (municipal taxes) throughout their service.
-Exemption can also be extended for up to four months after discharge from the military.
+- Soldiers in active duty are exempt from Arnona (municipal taxes) throughout their service.
+Exemption also extends for up to four months after discharge from the military.
 (This applies only for soldiers who live in apartments that are up to 70 m2 in size.)
-To submit a request to receive the exemption, go to the municipality or local council in your place of residence, and bring an Ishur Sherut, rental contract and copy of your Teudat Chayal Boded.
+To submit a request to receive the exemption, go to the municipality or local council in your place of residence, and bring an Ishur Sadir, rental contract and copy of your Teudat Boded.

 - If you break your rental agreement, move to a new apartment or change your address, you must report this immediately to your Mashakit Tash

-- A Chayal Boded who stays in the army in Sherut Keva (professional pay) is eligible for housing benefits for a period of two years from the date that he or she joined Keva.
-The soldier’s place of residence during these two years will be considered his or her permanent place of residence, towards future housing benefits.
+- A Chayal Boded who stays in the army in Sherut Keva (professional pay) is eligible for an Arnona exemption for a period of two years from the date that he or she joined Keva.

 Benefits Offered by Government Ministries

-In addition to the benefits that are received within the IDF framework, a Chayal Boded who is an Oleh Chadash is entitled to benefits offered by Misrad Haklita (Ministry of Absorption) and Misrad Hashikun (Housing Ministry).
+In addition to the benefits that are received within the IDF framework, a Chayal Boded who is an Oleh Chadash is entitled to benefits offered by Misrad Haklita (Ministry of Aliyah and Integration) and Misrad Habinui (Housing Ministry).

 Benefits Offered by Misrad Haklita

-An Oleh Chadash who is recognized by the IDF as a Chayal Boded is entitled to a monthly stipend equal to the monthly salary of an army private (approximately 433 NIS per month), so long as he enlists within 5 years of the date when he received Oleh Chadash status.
-To receive this benefit, the soldier must apply to Misrad Haklita, taking with him his Teudat Oleh, as well as his Chayal Boded certification and Active Service Certificate (Ishur Sherut Sadir), which may be obtained from his unit or at the local Katzin Ha’ir.
+An Oleh Chadash who is recognized by the IDF as a Chayal Boded is entitled to a monthly stipend of 540 NIS per month, as long as he enlists within 5 years of the date when the Lone Soldier received Oleh Chadash status.
+To receive this benefit, the soldier must apply to Misrad Haklita, and present a Teudat Oleh, as well as an Active Service Certificate (Ishur Sherut Sadir), which may be obtained from the Lone Soldier’s unit.

 A Chayal Boded who is an Oleh Chadash is entitled to this benefit until the end of his military service.
-However ,the benefits must renew every year at the Ministry of Absorption.
+However, this benefits may need to be renewed each year at the Misrad Haklita.

-Misrad Hashikun helps Chayalim Bodedim who are Olim Chadashim by offering an increased rental subsidy (totaling approximately 400 NIS per month), starting from the soldier’s second year in Israel, for a total maximum period of 48 months.
+Misrad Habinui helps Chayalim Bodedim who are Olim Chadashim by offering an increased rental subsidy (402 NIS per month), starting from the Oleh’s second year in Israel, for a total maximum period of 48 months.

-To receive this benefit the soldier should apply to one of the branches of Misrad Hashikun.
+To receive this benefit the soldier should apply to one of the branches of Misrad Habinui.

-The following documents will be needed: Teudat Zehut, valid Teudat Boded, Ishur Sherut Sadir.
+The following documents will be needed: Teudat Zehut, valid Ishur Boded, and Ishur Sherut Sadir.

-Misrad Hashikun updates these benefits from time to time.
-The local branch of the Misrad Hashikun should be consulted for the latest conditions.
+Misrad Habinui updates these benefits from time to time.
+The local branch of the Misrad Habinui should be consulted for the latest conditions.

 Visiting Parents Abroad

-Chayalim Bodedim whose parents live abroad are entitled to a 30-day Chufsha Meyuchedet (special leave) overseas, once per year of service
+Chayalim Bodedim whose parents live abroad are entitled to a 30-day Meyuchedet (special leave) to fly overseas each year.

 The IDF does not provide medical insurance to soldiers traveling abroad on leave.
 Soldiers must take care of insurance themselves, through private insurance companies or travel agents.